 Celtic Prayer Circle

-In the Celtic tradition, the changing seasons were considered “thin places” where the veil between heaven and earth lifted or was nearly transparent.
-In such thin places, the Celts experienced a deep sense of God’s presence especially through awareness of and alignment with the natural world.
+In the Celtic tradition, the changing seasons were considered “thin places” where the veil between heaven and earth lifted, or was nearly transparent.
+In such thin places, the Celts experienced a deep sense of God’s presence especially through awareness of, and alignment with, the natural world.
 As a community, we seek to cultivate a sense of God by celebrating each season’s special energy through prayer, reflection, chant, ritual, poetry and music, honoring the Sacred in all of creation.
-The Celtic Wheel of the Year offers an inspirational model and context in which to place the reality of our joys and sorrows within Nature’s rhythms: The continuing birth, death and resurrection of life.
+The Celtic Wheel of the Year, which begins in October, offers an inspirational model and context in which to place the reality of our joys and sorrows within Nature’s rhythms: The continuing birth, death and resurrection of life.

-October 31, Samhain begins the Celtic Year.
+October 31 to November 1, Samhain begins the Celtic Year.
 It marks the time of darkness and initiates the season of non-doing.
 It is a time dedicated to connection with our ancestors; those who have journeyed before us on this earth.
-View online here.
+View the 2022 Samhain reflection here.

 December 21, Winter Solstice/Yule starts the journey of continual sinking and letting go, deeply surrendering to the Holy present in the darkness.
-View online here.
+View the 2021 online reflection here.

-February 1, Imbolc marks returning light and the re-awakening energy of spring.
+February 1, Imbolc/St. Brigid marks returning light and the re-awakening energy of spring.
 It also honors Saint Brigid, a patron saint of Ireland who was a beloved leader within the early Celtic Christian church.
-This year we offered a live, virtual Imbolc program with Jane Burns.
+View the 2023 reflection here.

-September 22, Autumn Equinox/Mabon is both a celebration and time to rest after laboring for the harvest.
+September 23, Autumn Equinox/Mabon is both a celebration and time to rest after laboring for the harvest.
 It symbolizes reaping what one has sown and a time to look at the hopes and aspirations of Imbolc and Ostara and reflect on how they have manifested.
 See the 2022 Mabon reflection here.